fileverse/formulajs/CONTRIBUTING.md

 - `INVALID_API_KEY`: Thrown when the API returns an "Invalid API Key" message.

-- `ENS`: Thrown when an ENS name cannot be resolved to an address.

 - `DEFAULT`: A fallback for unexpected errors; includes a reason field.

  #### How to Throw Errors